-Chittenden County is the population and jobs center of a larger area encompassing all of northwestern Vermont.
-Its economic and cultural impacts spread well beyond the county lines.
-Data from the U.S. Census Bureau's Longitudinal Employer-Household Dynamics show that 32,295 residents from our neighboring counties come to Chittenden County for work, while 69,948 Chittenden County residents are employed and live within Chittenden County.
-Proximity and easy access to Chittenden County have been determinants as to which towns in our neighboring counties have grown the fastest.
+Chittenden County is the population and employment center of a larger area encompassing all of northwestern Vermont.
+Its economic and cultural impacts spread well beyond the county boundaries.
+Data from the U.S. Census Bureau's Longitudinal Employer-Household Dynamics show that 32,295 residents from neighboring counties come to Chittenden County for work, while 69,948 Chittenden County residents are employed within Chittenden County.
+Proximity and easy highway access to Chittenden County have been determinants as to which towns in our neighboring counties have grown the fastest.
 Franklin County's fastest growing towns are those along the I-89 corridor and/or bordering our northern municipalities.
-The northern tier communities in Addison County have likewise grown at faster rates than other county towns, and in Lamoille County, Cambridge and Stowe have been two of the most rapidly growing communities.
+The northern tier communities in Addison County have likewise grown at faster rates than other towns, and in Lamoille County, Cambridge and Stowe have been two of the fastest growing communities.